privacyidea/privacyidea/doc/configuration/token_config.rst

   `RFC6238 <https://tools.ietf.org/html/rfc6238>`_.
 * mOTP - time based One Time Password tokens for mobile phones based on an a `public Algorithm <http://motp.sourceforge.net>`_.
+* :ref:`email_token` - A token that sends the OTP value to the EMail address of the user.
 * :ref:`four_eyes` - Meta token that can be used to create a `Two Man Rule <https://en.wikipedia.org/wiki/Two-man_rule>`_.
 * password - A password token used for :ref:`lost_token` scenario.